-Literature has established that there are generally two categories of factors affecting employees' attitude and behavior, namely organizational factors and dispositional factors (Schneider and Smith, 2004).
-Within the managerial perspective, the current study focuses on exploring organizational measures service frontliner's foster favorable behaviors of an organization's existing workforce.
+Literature has established that there are generally two categories of factors affecting employees' attitudes and behavior, namely organizational factors and dispositional factors (Schneider & Smith, 2004).
+Within the managerial perspective, the current study focuses on exploring organizational measures to foster service frontliner's favorable behaviors of an organization's existing workforce.
 Among organizational measures, internal marketing has received attention from researchers and practitioners as an effective way to influence employees.
 Basically, internal marketing is a management philosophy viewing employees as customers of the firm (Lings & Greenley, 2009).
-It promotes the idea that satisfying the wants and needs of service employees, especially frontliners, prerequisite to their job commitment and also ensures a good service to customers (Lings, 2004).
-In other words, the implementation of internal marketing in a firm, which is termed internal market orientation - IMO (Lings, 2004; Yu et al., 2016) is a promising measure to satisfy both (internal) employees and (external) customers.
+It promotes the idea that satisfying the wants and needs of service employees, especially frontliners, is a prerequisite to their job commitment and also ensures a good service to customers (Lings, 2004).
+In other words, the implementation of internal marketing in a firm, which is termed internal market orientation - IMO (Lings, 2004; Yu, Yen, Barnes, & Huang, 2017) is a promising measure to satisfy both (internal) employees and (external) customers.

 Accordingly, IMO is defined as internal information generation and dissemination in order to facilitate organizational favorable responses to satisfy employees' wants and needs (Lings, 2004).
 As such, it is essential that IMO facilitates favorable attitudes and behaviors of frontliners towards the firm as well as its customers.
-Literature has shown a number of studies to validate such role of IMO (e.g., Lings & Greenley, 2005; Gounaris, 2006; Yu et al., 2017; Bae et al., 2017).
+Literature has shown a number of studies to validate such role of IMO (e.g., Bae, Kim, & Kim, 2017; Gounaris, 2006; Lings & Greenley, 2005; Yu et al., 2017).
 However, the majority of these studies were conducted in developed countries.
 Empirical studies in emerging and Confucius countries like Vietnam have still been limited.
 Moreover, empirical studies specifically undertaken in airport service are scant.
 Therefore, an empirical study in Vietnam airport service is needed to revalidate the theory of IMO which was originated in the West.
 Moreover, given the airport situation in Vietnam being described above, it is necessary to answer the question if IMO is a potential solution to the aforesaid problem.

 Against the above analysis, the current research is formulated with a threefold objective.
 First, it identifies the component structure of IMO in the specific context of airport service firms in Vietnam.
 Secondly, it investigates the impact of IMO on frontliner's organizational commitment (OC).
-Thirdly, it accesses the total (direct and indirect) effect of IMO frontliner's customer-oriented behavior (COB).
-Here, OC is selected as a representation of high quality relationship between an employee and the firm (Meyer et al., 2002).
+Thirdly, it accesses the total (direct and indirect) effect of IMO on frontliner's customer-oriented behavior (COB).
+Here, OC is selected as a representation of a high quality relationship between an employee and the firm (Meyer, Stanley, Herscovitch, & Topolnytsky, 2002).
 Similarly, COB is a proxy construct of employee marketing performance towards external customers (Kelley, 1992).

-The following section presents the conceptual background and hypothesis development, which is followed by the description of the research design.
+The following section presents the conceptual background and hypothesis development, which is followed by a description of the research design.
 Then, research results are reported and discussed.
 The paper ends with a concluding remark, managerial implications and limitations.

-2. Theoretical background and hypotheses Employee's customer-oriented behavior (COB)
+2. Theoretical background and hypotheses

+Employee's Customer-Oriented Behavior (COB)